jypma/LB3210/README.md

 # About this repository

-This contains the Lund & Bendsen course on Microservices, Java edition
+This contains the Lund & Bendsen course on Microservices, Java edition.

+Everything in this repository is covered under the [Creative Commons Attribution-ShareAlike 4.0 International License][http://creativecommons.org/licenses/by-sa/4.0/].

+In addition, the repository's source code (everything under `demo-project`) is licensed under the [MIT License](https://mit-license.org/).

 # Viewing slides